CuteThalia/Flare-Collection/src/add-new-currency/README.md

 > and x can be what ever value you want.
 This allows you to have random currencies rewarded after
 > a battle is finished.

+> ### ATTN!
+>
+> Currency Name must be present or we will not draw the currency information to the screen.

 ## Shops

 Shops are easy to build in Flare Currencies.
 It's quite amazing too.